The Rise Of The Digital Workforce: Separating Fact From Fiction

 The key driver in shifting to a Digital Workforce will undoubtedly be cost reduction, time, and increased quality through eliminating errors.
 But in addition, a Digital Workforce offers unprecedented ability to immediately scale on-demand, alleviating resource pressures for an organization and allowing it to be more responsive to systemic pressures.

 How data is captured and utilized is another significant trend that corporate leaders will need to address in the coming years.
 In line with this, the improved visibility a digital workforce provides in documented, traceable and auditable data flows, will be an advantage.

-The elephant in the room has not yet been addressed though: A digital workforce brings many benefits – but what happens to the existing workforce?
-Jobs will undoubtedly be lost – or redeployed, but this trend has been happening since the onset of outsourcing.
-Nonetheless it is a sensitive topic and how an organization manages this change will have a significant bearing on the success of its digital workforce deployment.
+The elephant in the room has not yet been addressed though: A Digital Workforce brings many benefits – but what happens to the existing workforce?
+Jobs may undoubtedly be lost – or redeployed, but this trend has been happening since the onset of outsourcing.
+Nonetheless, it is a sensitive topic and how an organization manages this change will have a significant bearing on the success of its Digital Workforce deployment.